iworks/og/readme.txt

 == Changelog ==

 Project maintained on github at [iworks/og](https://github.com/iworks/og).

+= 3.3.0 (2024-02-14) =
+* An issue with the WPML plugin has been fixed. [#15](https://github.com/iworks/og/issues/15).
+Props for [Armsportstore.com](https://wordpress.org/support/users/armbreakersweden/).
+* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to version 2.1.6.
+* Same files has been hardened.
+* Integration with the [WooCommerce] plugin has been improved.
+* Integration with the [Debug Bar] plugin has been added.

 = 3.2.7 (2023-12-21) =
 * The filter `og/term/meta/thumbnail_id_name` has been added.
 It allows you to change the term meta name with a thumbnail ID (the default is `image`).
 Props for [John](https://wordpress.org/support/users/thesun2012/). [#14](https://github.com/iworks/og/issues/14)